 Water is colonized by several microorganisms, especially exogenous agents derived from human and animal fecal material, such as total coliforms, thermotolerant coliforms and enterococci.

-Genera Escherichia, Enterobacter, Citrobacter and Klebsiella are included in this group.
-There are also agents which are part and parcel of the water's natural microorganisms, among which the motile bacteria of the genera Aeromonas and Pseudomonas mentioned may be (RIBEIRO, 2008; FRANCO; LANDGRAF, 2004).
+Genera Escherichia.
+Enterobacter.
+Citrobacter and Klebsiella are included in this group.
+There are also agents which are part and parcel of the water's natural microorganisms, among which the motile bacteria of the genera Aeromonas and Pseudomonas may be mentioned 2008; FRANCO: (RIBEIRO, LANDGRAF, 2004).

-Whereas the presence of total coliforms indicates hygiene conditions, thermotolerant coliforms demonstrate fecal contamination and are used to evaluate the hygiene-sanitary lack of conditions.
-Thermotolerant coliforms in food reveal high rates of E. coli and thus the food's contamination and sanitary quality levels (FRANCO; LANDGRAF, 2004).
+Whereas the presence of total coliforms indicates hygiene conditions, thermotolerant coliforms demonstrate fecal contamination and are used to evaluate the lack hygiene-sanitary conditions. of Thermotolerant coliforms in food reveal high rates of E. coli and thus the food's contamination and sanitary quality levels (FRANCO; LANDGRAF, 2004).
 Moreover, E. coli in processed food reveals that the latter was probably contaminated after processing and that improper handling and hygiene practices were employed (DE SOUSA LIMA et al., 2007).